davepinch/pinchy.cc/content/topics/places/schools/north-seattle-college/en.wikipedia.org.md

 ---
-title: "North Seattle College (en.wikipedia.org)"
+title: "North Seattle College (Wikipedia)"
 retrieved: 2023-07-12
 excerpt: >-
   **North Seattle College** (**NSC** or **North Seattle**) is a public college in [Seattle](/en.wikipedia.org/wiki/Seattle), [Washington](/en.wikipedia.org/wiki/Washington_(state)).
 It is one of three colleges comprising the Seattle Colleges District and part of the Washington Community and Technical Colleges system.